TomCoupe/Riot_API-Project/README.md

 <p>
 <b>Make sure Docker and Node are installed locally on your machine.

-If you do not have an API key, you can use a free API key on the Riot Developer Portal.</b>
+If you do not have an API key, you can get a free API key on the Riot Developer Portal.</b>

 <b>1)</b> Pull down the branch and access project root via terminal.